Why W.A.S.P. Caused So Much Controversy With Their First Album

-On Aug.
-17, 1984, W.A.S.P. put a new face on shock rock via their loud, brash, and simply impossible-to-ignore eponymous debut.
-In fact, both the band and its new album were already drenched in controversy before ‘W.A.S.P’ even hit the streets.
+W.A.S.P. put a new face on shock rock with their loud, brash and simply impossible-to-ignore eponymous debut.
+In fact, both the band and its new album were already drenched in controversy before W.A.S.P. even hit the streets on Aug.
+17, 1984.

-The project’s original opening track, their provocative ‘Animal (F— Like a Beast),’ was removed at the last second by Capitol Records after pressure from the Parents Music Resource Center.
-The PMRC’s censorship campaign was just then gathering steam with a list of “Filthy Fifteen,” which conspicuously included W.A.S.P.’s wicked ditty.
+The original opening track, their provocative "Animal (Fuck Like a Beast)," was removed at the last second by Capitol Records after pressure from the Parents Music Resource Center.
+The PMRC's censorship campaign was just then gathering steam with a list of "Filthy 15," which conspicuously included W.A.S.P.’s wicked ditty.
 The song was subsequently issued as a single by independent labels and, for years, enjoyed a very healthy mail-order business.

 Years later, after paying his dues with increasingly outrageous bands like Sister (which first paired him with future W.A.S.P. band mate Randy Piper as well as eventual Motley Crue co-founder Nikki Sixx) then the amusingly conceptual Circus Circus (which you simply have to see to believe) and then London (initially again with Sixx), Lawless would finally launch W.A.S.P. in 1982.

 Over the next two years, the group (now consisting of Lawless, Piper, second guitarist Chris Holmes and drummer Tony Richards) developed its club act into an arena-sized shock-rock extravaganza complete with flames, explosions and a stage show in which they drank blood from a human skull, "tortured" scantily clad women on a rack and flung raw meat into the audience.